nx-lr/protea/readme.md

 ### Asynchrony

-Saga comes with three different constructs: `some`, `every` and `race` for minimising callback/try-catch hell when dealing with asynchronous code.
+Saga comes with several constructs, namely `some`, `every`, `race` and `settle` when dealing with asynchronous operations.
+A promise can either be pending, `accept`ed or `reject`ed, depending on the operation having been completed or failed.